 To finish our relaxing weekend in Mount Pleasant, SC, we stopped by the Charles Pinckney National Historic Site.

-Do you know who Charles Pickney is?
+Do you know who Charles Pickney was?
 Yeah, we didn’t either, but he was integral to the drafting of the U.S. Constitution.
-Contributing to approximately 28 clauses, including having a President.
-It is believed he was written out of history because James Madison, the chief recorder of information, disliked him.
+Contributing to approximately 28 clauses, including having a President, it’s believed he was written out of history because James Madison, the chief recorder of information, disliked him.

 We recommend and use these companies to arrange our travel plans; they make travel planning easy and affordable.
 If you have questions on our experiences, feel free to ask us!